sherlockchou86/VideoPipe/README.md

 - **Stream Reading**: Supports mainstream video stream protocols such as UDP, RTSP, RTMP, file, and application.
 It also supports image reading.
 - **Video Decoding**: Supports video and image decoding based on OpenCV/GStreamer (with hardware acceleration).
 - **Algorithm Inference**: Supports multi-level inference based on deep learning algorithms, such as object detection, image classification, feature extraction, and image generation.
-It also supports the integration of traditional image algorithms.
+It also supports the integration of traditional image algorithms. **Support mLLM(Multimodal Large Language Model) integration now (update 2025/8/12)**
 - **Object Tracking**: Supports object tracking, such as IOU and SORT tracking algorithms.
 - **Behavior Analysis (BA)**: Supports behavior analysis based on tracking, such as traffic behavior detection like line-crossing, parking, and violations.
 - **Business Logic**: Allows integration of any custom business logic, which can be closely related to specific business requirements.